clux/facemaulers/gilgrin.md

 TODO: sunwuko - Weapon that burns spells on crit Roll D8+1 for spell level - gives truesight, adds slow  instead of stun.
 TODO: sunwuko - monk item that can give truesight?

-Cloak of Displacement (probably better in reliquary)
+Uroum Emberbeard
+Wand of Fireballs

 ### Entrance
 in the back